Farauk98/web_app_focus/README.md

 2. If prompted, authorize Gitpod to access your GitHub account.

-3. Recommended option:
+3. Recommended options:

-* **Select Repository** github.com/Farauk98/web_app_focus
+* **Select Repository:** github.com/Farauk98/web_app_focus

-* **Select Editor** VS Code 1.84.2 (browser)
+* **Select Editor:** VS Code 1.84.2 (browser)

-* Class: Standard, Cores: Up to 4 cores, RAM: 8 GB, Storage: 30 GB
+* **Class:** Standard, Cores: Up to 4 cores, RAM: 8 GB, Storage: 30 GB

-Wait for Gitpod to initialize the workspace.
+4. Wait for Gitpod to initialize the workspace.
 This may take a few moments.

-Once the workspace is ready, you'll find the project files loaded in the Gitpod IDE.
+5. After initialization, you should see three terminals:

+* The first terminal is running the backend.

+* The second terminal is running the frontend.

+* The third terminal has launched a simple IDE browser.

+Now, with all components loaded, you have a fully functional development environment.
+The backend and frontend are up and running, and a lightweight IDE browser is available in the third terminal for your convenience.
+You can start testing my project .

 ## Docker Configuration